vzetaa/zeta/README.md

 ## 📄 Documentation

-You can go to [Documentation page](https://zetaa.gq) if you want to read How to use, Installation, Command list, and Contributing Terms.
+Please refer to [Documentation page](https://zetaa.gq) if you want to read How to use, Installation, Command list, and Contributing Terms.
 (It's under construction right now).

 > The Documentation powered by [**🦖 Docusaurus**](https://docusaurus.io) and [**🌐 Netlify**](https://netlify.com).